 The sprawling countryside and flat landscape of Norfolk offered more than an adequate breeding ground for this breed of turkey.
 King Henry VIII was so enthralled by this exotic new meat that he purchased the birds directly from Norfolk farmers for every winter season.
 The turkey soon became a Christmas tradition nationally and so a healthy partnership between the Norfolk turkey farmer and Christmas consumer was born.

 Although fairly common throughout Europe, and in particular Norfolk, the American Livestock Breeds Conservancy considers the breed ‘heritage’ and even an endangered variety in South America itself.
 It’s uniquely wild and international ancestry gives it some local charm but did you know at one-point it faced certain extinction in Norfolk?

 Throughout the 1950’s East Anglia, amongst other places, was subject to several prolonged and virulent bouts of bird flu.
 Back then they called it ‘foul pest’ and it all but devastated local populations.

 If birds infected with the flu survived, then in all likelihood, they’d be culled to protect neighbouring flocks and farms.
-It was these series of ‘foul pests’ which brought the Norfolk black turkey industry to its knees.
+It was these series of ‘foul pests’ which brought the black turkey industry to its knees.
 But thanks to a few traditionally minded older farmers, who safely ring fenced breeding pairs, the breed may have been lost altogether.

-The Norfolk Black is now thriving and as popular, healthy and delicious as ever.
+This breed of turkey is now thriving and as popular, healthy and delicious as ever.
 Yet if it hadn’t been for those early Spanish explorers, Henry VIII and some smart thinking Norfolk farmers it would have been quite a different Christmas meal we’d all be consuming!